mindulle/garden/content/Develop/Trees/Dev/Realworld/👓Look over at a glance.md

 ---
 # configs for document itself.
-title: "👓Look at a glance"
+title: "👓Look over at a glance"
 lastModified: "2023-03-24"

 # field for querying only features at a glance notes.